EOEPCA/deployment-guide/docs/building-blocks/application-hub.md

 | TLS Certificates | Managed via `cert-manager` or manually | [TLS Certificate Management Guide](../prerequisites/tls.md)                             |
 | OIDC             | OIDC                                   | See below                                                                                          |

-Additionally:

-- You’ll need a client secret for OAuth2 if you want JupyterHub to authenticate via Keycloak or another IdP.

 **Clone the Deployment Guide Repository:**

 ```bash